Shell-reversecpp/OpenGL/README.md

 This project is a modern C++ template for developing OpenGL applications with a wxWidgets GUI on Linux.
-It's designed to serve as a robust starting point for interactive 3D applications, visual tools, or graphical editors.
+It's designed to serve as a robust starting point for interactive 3D applications, visual tools.

 ✅ wxWidgets + OpenGL Integration